dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab0  immersion-day/README.md

-id: aws-immersion-day
+id: aws-lab0 immersion-day
 categories: modernization,kubernetes
 status: Published
 tags: aws-immersion-day
 description:

-# AWS Lab 0 - Immersion Day Overview
+# AWS Lab 0 - Introduction and Setup

-## Workshop Learning Objectives
+## AWS Immersion Day Objectives

 This virtual hands-on workshop will start with a review of common challenges associated with modernization followed by a review of how Dynatrace’s AI-engine, Davis, performs automatic and intelligent root-cause analysis in hybrid cloud AWS environments.
 This will be followed by series of hands-on labs where you will: